 Don’t say mazel tov when someone says they are pregnant.
 They don’t have the baby yet.
-Instead say “b’sha’ah tovah,” or “in a good hour”—meaning something like, I hope this works out perfectly.
+Instead, say “b’sha’ah tovah,” or “in a good hour”—meaning something like, I hope this works out perfectly.
 If you feel uncomfortable pronouncing that, say, “I’m so happy for you.”

 [Pronounced mah-zel tohv]

-One thing that makes Jewish subculture a little different from the dominant culture is that it’s typical to congratulate the parents, siblings and friends of people getting married, having a baby or watching their relative become bar or bat mitzvah.
+One thing that makes the Jewish subculture a little different from the dominant culture is that it’s typical to congratulate the parents, siblings, and friends of people getting married, having a baby or watching their relative become bar or bat mitzvah.
 If someone says “Congratulations!” to you when you say you are going to a friend’s wedding, say, “Thanks,” not, “It’s not my wedding, you goofball.”

 You might also hear some wise guy yell “Mazel tov” in a Jewish delicatessen when someone drops dishes.
-That’s because at Jewish weddings, it’s traditional to break a glass and sometimes also a plate.
+That’s because, at Jewish weddings, it’s traditional to break a glass and sometimes also a plate.